-We did not record any current or deferred U.S. federal income tax provision or benefit for the three-month periods ended March 31, 2016 and 2015 because we have experienced operating losses since inception.
+We did not record any current or deferred U.S. federal income tax provision or benefit for the three and six month periods ended June 30, 2016 and 2015 because we have experienced operating losses since inception.
 The Company has recognized a full valuation allowance related to its net deferred tax assets, including substantial net operating loss carryforwards.

-As of March 31, 2016, the Company had approximately \$65 million of net operating loss carryovers and amortizable expenses related to acquisitions that can be used to offset the Company's income for federal and state tax purposes.
+As of June 30, 2016, the Company had approximately \$65 million of net operating loss carryforwards and amortizable expenses related to acquisitions that can be used to offset the Company's income for federal and state tax purposes.

-10. Related Party Transactions:
+10. 10.
+Related Party Transactions:

-Financings - In April 2015, our Chairman, Chief Executive Officer, and President guaranteed \$5 million of borrowings under our Revolving Credit Facility, increasing our Borrowing Base by that amount.
-In April 2016, our Chairman, Chief Executive Officer, and President guaranteed \$2 million of borrowings under our Revolving Credit Facility, increasing our Borrowing Base by that amount.
-See Note 5.
+Financings-In April 2015, our Chairman, Chief Executive Officer, and President guaranteed \$5 million of borrowings under our Revolving Credit Facility, increasing our Borrowing Base by that amount.
+In April 2016, our Chairman, Chief Executive Officer, and President guaranteed \$2 million of borrowings under our Revolving Credit Facility, increasing our Borrowing Base by that amount (see Note 5).